WinVector/wrapr/extras/bquote.md

 Notice the macro arguments are can now be passed in as strings *and* substitution is performed by matching target names, not by annotations.
-This can be an advantage when the macro is going to be used by other `R` code such as a `for`-loop.

-`strmacro` can replace left-hand sides of argument bindings.
+`strmacro` can in fact replace left-hand sides of argument bindings.

 ``` r
 library("gtools")